CONSULTANT PLASTIC SURGEON

 What should I expect during my septoplasty

 Since septoplasty is an outpatient procedure, you will be able to go home the same day of your surgery after the anaesthesia has worn off.
 During your septoplasty recovery, packing may be placed inside your nose to provide support during the healing period.
 If rhinoplasty is performed at the same time, external bandages or a splint will also be placed on the outside of the nose.
-The packing can be removed by Dr Ricardo before you leave the hospital and the splints will be removed in the office shortly after surgery.
+Dr Ricardo can remove the packing before you leave the hospital, and the splints will be removed in the office shortly after surgery.

-The initial swelling subsides within a few weeks, but it may take a few months for you to expect the full benefits of septoplasty.
+The initial swelling subsides within a few weeks, but it may take a few months for you to fully benefit from septoplasty.
 During the initial healing period, there may be minor pain and difficulty breathing.
 He will prescribe appropriate pain medication.
-Over-the-counter pain medication such as aspirin or ibuprofen should be avoided as these drugs may thin the blood.
+Over-the-counter pain medication, such as aspirin or ibuprofen, should be avoided as these drugs may thin the blood.
 Dr Ricardo may also recommend irrigation using saline (saltwater) to wash away any crust or surgical debris.

 You will be given specific instructions on how to care for the surgical site, medications to apply or take orally to aid healing and reduce the potential for infection, specific concerns to look for at the surgical site or in your general health, and when to follow up with Dr Ricardo.